CSEd-unibo/CSEd-unibo.github.io/pages/en/roles_solution.md

 The variable ```p``` is a **walker**
 The variable ```LL``` is  [a fixed value]
 What does the program do?
 [Traverses and prints all the values of the Linked List LL]

-Other roles, which we will not study today, include:

-## Organizer
-These are essentially auxiliary data structures (e.g., lists) used to rearrange elements after initialization.
-## Container
-An auxiliary data structure in which elements can be added and removed (e.g., a stack).